per-gron/shuriken/src/rx/README.md

 * Like all Reactive Streams based libraries, it offers mandatory back-pressure support (RxCpp does not do this).
 * It has a trivial threading model: Nothing in this library is thread safe.
+* It attempts to be small, to avoid excessive compile times.
+* It does not have the concept of a Scheduler, or time.
+The author of this library believes that such concepts belong in a runloop.

 ## Threading model